ahuacate/flexget/README.md

 | **The Output feed should resemble**
 | Your custom RSS feed address: | `http://showrss.info/user/XXXXXX.rss?magnets=true&namespaces=true&name=null&quality=anyhd&re=null`

-This custom RSS feed address needs to be inserted into your `secrets.yml` file like the following example:
+The custom RSS feed address needs to be inserted into your `secrets.yml` file the the example below:
 ```
 ### RSS Feeds
 rssfeeds:
   showrss01: http://showrss.info/user/XXXXX.rss?magnets=true&namespaces=true&name=null&quality=anyhd&re=null
 ```
 Finally, add a TV serie(s) to `My Shows`.
-ShowRSS is best to use for series which are problematic in Sonarr such as news or daily shows.
+ShowRSS is best to use for series which are problematic in Sonarr such as News or daily shows.
 For News or factual TV we recommend adding the following series:
 *  60 Minutes (US)
 *  Frontline
 *  Horizon (UK)
 *  Panorama

 ### 2.11 Setup MVGroup
-Add your MVGroup credentials to the `secrets.yml` file by replacing the words **username** and **password** as follows:
+Add your MVGroup credentials to the `secrets.yml` file by replacing the words **username** and **password** only as follows:
 ```
 ### RSS Feeds
 rssfeeds: